 Interval Fund Risk.
 The Fund is a closed-end fund operating as an interval fund.
 Among other things, interval funds differ from open-end management investment companies (commonly referred to as mutual funds) in that they do not generally redeem their shares at the option of the shareholder (other than pursuant to the Repurchase Offer Policy).
 By comparison, mutual funds issue securities that are redeemable daily at NAV at the option of the shareholder and typically engage in a continuous offering of their shares.
 Mutual fund shares do not trade in the secondary market.
 Mutual funds are subject to continuous asset in-flows and out-flows that can complicate portfolio management, whereas closed-end funds, including interval funds, generally can stay more fully invested in securities consistent with the fund’s investment objective and policies.

-The Arca U.S. Treasury Fund is the first registered funds to offer digital securities and there are additional risks associated with this feature of the Fund, including regulatory risk, liquidity risk, emerging technology risk, operational and technology risk, and risks specifically associated with Ethererum blockchain.
+The Arca U.S. Treasury Fund is the first registered fund to offer digital securities and there are additional risks associated with this feature of the Fund, including regulatory risk, liquidity risk, emerging technology risk, operational and technology risk, and risks specifically associated with Ethererum blockchain.
 There is the risk that management may be unable to successfully use blockchain technology to validate ownership and transfer ArCoin.

 For details regarding all of the risks described above, please review the prospectus.

 Arca Capital Management, LLC (“Arca Capital”) serves as adviser to the Arca U.S. Treasury Fund, and the Fund is distributed by UMB Distribution Services, LLC., Member FINRA/SIPC (“UMB”).
 Arca Capital and UMB are not affiliated.